 Excel Linear Regression

-Linear Regression is a statistical tool in excel that is used as a predictive analysis model to check the relationship between two sets of data of variables.
-Using this analysis we can estimate the relationship between two or more variables.
-We can see two kinds of variables i.e. “Dependent Variable & Independent Variable”.
+Linear regression is a statistical tool in Excel used as a predictive analysis model to check the relationship between two sets of data or variables.
+We can estimate the relationship between two or more variables using this analysis.
+For example, we can see two variables: dependent and independent variables.

 - The dependent variable is the factor we are trying to estimate.

-- The independent variable is the thing that influences the Dependent Variable.
+- The independent variable is the factor that influences the dependent variable.

-So, using excel Linear Regression we can actually see how the dependent variable goes through changes when the independent variable changes and helps us to mathematically decide which variable has a real impact.
+So, using Excel linear regression, we can see how the dependent variable goes through changes when the independent variable changes and helps us to decide which variable has a real impact mathematically.

 How to Add Linear Regression Data Analysis Tool in Excel?

-Step 4: Check the box “Analysis Toolpak” in the “Add-Ins”.
+- Check the box “Analysis ToolPak” in the “Add-Ins.”

-With this option, we can conduct many “data analysis” options.
-Let’s see some of the examples now.
+With this option, we can conduct many “Data Analysis” options.
+Let us see some of the examples now.

-As I told Linear Regression excel is consists of two things i.e. “dependent & independent variables”.
-For this example, I am going to use below data of winter season jacket sold data with temperature in each month.
+As we told you, linear regression Excel consists of two things: dependent and independent variables.
+For this example, we will use the below data of winter season jacket sold data with temperature in each month.

-We have each month average temperature and jacket sold data.
-Here we need to know which is independent and which dependent variables are.
+We have each month’s average temperature and jacket sold data.
+Here, we need to know which independent and dependent variables are.

 Here “Temperature” is the independent variable because one cannot control the temperature, so this is the independent variable.

-“Jackets Sold” is the dependent variable because based on the temperature increase and decreases jacket sale varies.
+“Jackets Sold” is the dependent variable because the temperature increases and decreases in jacket sales.

-Step 2: Once you click on “Data Analysis” we will see the below window.
+- Step 2: Once we click on “Data Analysis,” we will see the below window.
 Scroll down and select “Regression” in excel.

-Step 3: Select the “Regression” option and click on “Ok” to open the below the window.
+- Step 3: Select the “Regression” option and click on “OK” to open the window below.

-Step 4: “Input Y Range” is the dependent variable, so in this case, our dependent variable is “Jackets Sold” data.
+- Step 4: Here, the “Input Y Range” is the dependent variable, so in this case, our dependent variable is “Jackets Sold” data.

-Step 5: “Input X Range” is the independent variable, so in this case, our independent variable is “Temperature” data.
+- Step 5: The “Input X Range” is the independent variable, so in this case, our independent variable is “Temperature” data.

-Step 7: To get the difference between the predicted values and actual values to check the box of “Residuals”.
+- Step 7: To get the difference between the predicted and actual values, check the “Residuals” box.

-Step 8: Click on OK, we will have the below analysis.
+- Step 8: Click on the “OK.”
+We will have the below analysis.